WINTER IN BIG SUR AND THE MONTEREY PENINSULA

 Lodging: The workshop will be held at the Carmel Mission Inn next to the Crossroads and Barnyard Shopping Centers.
 Lodging is included in price of workshop.

 Meals: Breakfast is included in the price of the workshop.

 Transportation: We will carpool to shooting locations.
 Participants are required to provide transportation to and from the workshop and from the airport.
 The Monterey Airport is only 15 minutes form the Carmel Mission Inn.

 Travel and other expenses: Under no circumstances will I refund any charge not paid to me, such as (but not limited to) airfare, lodging, car rental, or meals.
 Though I’ve never had to cancel a workshop, and consider the possibility extremely remote, for your peace of mind I strongly encourage you to purchase travel insurance to cover any losses resulting from a cancelled workshop.

 Permits and Insurances: Don Smith Photography LLC is fully permitted for all location shoots and carries full-coverage insurance for all workshops.
 Our instructors are certified with advance First Aid Training.

 Spousal, Relative and Friend Policy: Please Click Here.

 Cancellation Policy: Please click on link to read my Cancellation Policy.

-If you like my style of photography, that would be one reason to take a workshop with me.
-If you would like to learn more about me, click on the link.
+My Qualifications: If you like my style of photography, that would be one reason to take a workshop with me.
+If you want to take your photography to the next level, that would be another reason.
+I run my workshops in a positive environment and give you ideas and techniques to move you forward.
+To learn more about me, please click here.